data-integrations/servicenow-plugins/docs/ServiceNow-batchsink.md

 **Operation** The type of operation to be performed.
 Insert operation will insert the data.
 Update operation will update existing data in the table. "sys_id" must be present in the records.

-**Max Records Per Batch** No. of requests that will be sent to ServiceNow Batch API as a payload.
-Rest API property in Transaction quota section "REST Batch API request timeout" should be increased to use higher records in a batch.
-By default this property has a value of 30 sec which can handle approximately 200 records in a batch.
-To use a bigger batch size, set it to a higher value.

 Data Types Mapping
 ----------